 Like them, we disrupt "business as usual" in hopes for a better world.

 We brought 35 of Toronto's most respected theatre artists together for one night at Convocation Hall to read Life of Galileo for Tracy Wright.
-Antigone Dead People recently travelled to Japan, overlaying the voices of Maev Beaty, Philip Shepard, Sky Gilbert, Frank Cox-O'Connell, Liz Peterson, Antonio Cayonne and Lindsey Clarke onto a unique international collaboration.
-We convened and hosted Unconference events that have brought together artists from across disciplines and created the space for previously unheard of conversations including CEO's of Arts Councils and outsider artists.
+Antigone Dead People travelled to Japan, overlaying the voices of Maev Beaty, Philip Shepard, Sky Gilbert, Frank Cox-O'Connell, Liz Peterson, Antonio Cayonne and Lindsey Clarke onto a unique international collaboration.
+We convene and host Unconference events that bring together performance makers from across disciplines and created the space for previously unheard of conversations including CEO's of Arts Councils and outsider artists.

 The intimate conversations of Perhaps in a Hundred Years, created with Ame Henderson, Chad Dembski and Kilby Smith-McGregor spread like a rumour and lead to Dedicated to the Revolutions, a show about scientific revolutions and the nature of progress that we developed at Buddies in Bad Times, the Toronto Fringe Festival, Harbourfront Centre and then toured across the country, partnering with the High Performance Rodeo, Magnetic North Theatre Festival, Canoe Festival and more.